kasslent/clc-digital-skills/_lessons/module-5.2.md

         <input class="button" type="submit" value="Submit">
     </form>
 >
 >Feel free to add other fields to your form as necessary.
-Reference [this list](http://www.sitepoint.com/web-foundations/form-elements/) for any additional fields you may want to explore and use.
+Reference [this list](https://www.w3schools.com/html/html_form_elements.asp) for any additional fields you may want to explore and use.

 >To create a separate contact page, start by creating a new html document. e.g. `contact.html`, within the same folder as your `index.html` file.
 >Copy over the `head`, `nav`, `footer` and anything else from the `index.html` page you want to keep on your contact page.
->Update the `nav` links on both pages to make a connection between them.
+>Update `a` tags in your `nav` on both pages to make a connection between the two HTML files.
 Ask your mentors if you need help!

 ### Processing a Form